divyam02/movie-oracle/README.md

 (The Orange Line is the average RMSE for K. The blue is a usual example)

 ## Usage
 Open the Heroku link.
 Rate movies individually, ie insert a number from 1 to 5 in the text box and click "Rate!".
 Wait for the page to refresh, then continue with the next rating.
+Please note that the app can't take multiple values at once and each movie must be rated one at a time.
 After five inputs, the application takes you to the Recommendation page.

 Run the application locally using `python3 app.py`.